frenetic-lang/frenetic/README.md

 # Probabilistic NetKAT
-This branch provides an implementation of (history-free) Probabilistic NetKAT based on Markov chains.
+This branch provides an implementation of (history-free) Probabilistic NetKAT based on Markov chains and forwarding decision diagrams (FDDs).

 ## Quick start
 0) You need opam, the OCaml package manager.